Bira/octopus-carnival/_drafts/wir-mm-4e-elemental.md

 ### Rockfire Dreadnought

-Sitting t the other end of Paragon Tier, this Earth and Fire beast is a Level 18 Soldier with 170 HP.
+Sitting at the other end of Paragon Tier, this Earth and Fire beast is a Level 18 Soldier with 170 HP.
 It's immune to disease, petrification and poison, and has Resist 25 fire.
 It runs at speed 8.

 This one really feels like it should be a Brute, because it has two very simple
 attacks: the Fist of Flame (basic, Melee 2 vs. Reflex, fire damage) and a